 Tyndall has a long history in postgraduate education, we’ve been hosting postgraduate students since 1981 and have over 500 alumni.
 Tyndall Graduate Studies provides students the opportunity to work on leading edge research.
 There is a strong project team ethos with each student being supervised by a multi-disciplinary team of experts with access to a state-of–the-art R&D infrastructure.
 Tyndall has always fostered a close affiliation to industry with many mechanisms for engaging industry participation including European Union and Science Foundation Ireland research funding, as well as the Irish Research Council’s Enterprise Postgraduate Scholarship scheme.

-Tyndall students received many national and international awards in 2015.
+Tyndall students receive many national and international awards and these are detailed in our Annual Reports.
 The range of awards won demonstrates how our students continue to excel technically as well as excelling at being able to communicate their research to a wide audience.
 It is also testament to the dedication and academic expertise of Tyndall researchers who supervise a large and diverse cohort of students.

 We host PhD and masters students undertaking a postgraduate degree in our research focus area of photonics, microsystems, micro-nanoelectronics and theory, modelling and design.

 Tyndall has a critical mass of over 350 researchers.
 Our students work alongside established internationally renowned senior researchers.

 Students have access to the extensive research infrastructure in Tyndall.
 This includes several fabrication facilities (CMOS, compound semiconductor and Microsystems) and a leading range of characterisation, analytical and test laboratories.